[+]

 Create Game: The one you're looking for!
 Once you're all ready, click this to have your game be created and made open for other players to join.
 After creating, you can find your game on the Your Games page, or if it's a public game you can also find it on the Join Game page.

-Reset: If you feel like you've muddled too many of the settings, click this to revert everything to their default settings.
+Reset: If you made a mistake or aren't happy with your selections, click this to revert everything to their default settings.

 Step 6 (optional): Manage your saved user settings